python-pillow/Pillow/docs/about.rst

 Goals
 -----

-The fork author's goal is to foster active development of PIL through:
+The fork author's goal is to foster and support active development of PIL through:

 - Continuous integration testing via `Travis CI`_
 - Publicized development activity on `GitHub`_